Introduction - There’s a Hole in The Bottom of The CVE

 People

 You likely have a dedicated exposure management team.
 They report findings to IT and IT recognizes the need to address these findings as trust, open lines of communication, and collaboration are strongly ingrained.
 In addition, the IT team also reports the findings on a business level (with business impact) to senior management and key stakeholders.
 Security issues are not seen to be an “IT Problem” but a general concern that needs to be understood in all of the environment and organization.
-As a team, you are not looking into individual problems or security concerns anymore and are working towards becoming ever-more efficient where possible.
+As a team, you are not looking into individual problems or security concerns and are working towards becoming ever-more efficient where possible.

 Processes